chanovo/JCSS.DATA/Data on material properties/Data-concrete-Tongji/README.md

 |     C40      | 162 |      250      |  796 |     1034     |  58   | 77 |       3.47     |
 |     C50      | 111 |      254      |  817 |     1026     |  72   | 97 |       4.23     |

-More details can be found in Backgroud.pdf.
+More details about the dataset can be found in Backgroud.pdf.

 ## Source
 The data set comes from experiments performed at Tongji University, which are described in Ren et al. (2008), Yan et al. (2016), and Tao et al. (2020).